livepeer/org/content/pages/pricing.md

 focus on building video experiences in your application instead.

-Broadcasting providers typically provide an API key which you can use to publish live and on-demand video streams to the Livepeer network, which providers pay on your behalf at a market rate determined by the network's supply side.
-It's up to them to set and advertise their own pricing structures.
+Broadcasting providers typically provide an API key which you can use to publish video streams to the network, and they pay the network on your behalf at a market rate determined by the network's supply side.
+It's up to providers to set and advertise their own pricing structures.

 Today, Livepeer Inc, the initial team behind the Livepeer protocol, runs the most popular hosted gateway service.
-We've included their pricing structure below.
+They've included information about their pricing structure below.

 ## How much does it cost to start using Livepeer Inc's hosted gateway service?